jschr/bootstrap-modal/README.md

 The element or selector to set the focus too once the modal is shown.

 + **attentionAnimation**
 Set the animation used by the `attention()` method.
-Any animation in [animate.css](http://daneden.me/animate/) is supported.
+Any animation in [animate.css](http://daneden.me/animate/) is supported but only the `shake` animation is included by default.

 + **modalOverflow**
 Set this property to true for modals with highly dynamic content.
-This will force the modal behave as if it is larger then the viewport.
+This will force the modal to behave as if it is larger then the viewport.

 + **manager**
 Set the modal's manager.
-By default this is set to the GlobalModalManager and will most likely not need to be overridden.
+By default this is set to the `GlobalModalManager` and will most likely not need to be overridden.

 **ModalManager**

 + **backdropLimit**
 Limit the amount of backdrops that will appear on the page at the same time.